Philanthus gibbosus: Mutualism

 While not much research has been done on which specific pathogens affect P. gibbosus, Streptomyces have been observed to be antibiotic-producing symbionts, which have been suggested to potentially defend their wasp hosts from a variety of pathogenic microbes.
 This array of phylogenetically diverse and chemically prolific Actinomycetota that has been observed in P. gibbosus suggests that these types of insect-associated Actinomycetota can serve as a source of natural products of pharmaceutical interest for other species.

 Interaction with humans

 Agriculture

-P. gibbosus is a pollinator of some plants.
+Philanthus gibbosus is a pollinator of some plants.
 It has been observed pollinating carrot plants.

 Beekeeping

-P. gibbosus presents a challenge for beekeepers.
+Philanthus gibbosus presents a challenge for beekeepers.
 Because of its tendency to prey on honey-producing bees, P. gibbosus has been known to attack beekeeping sites.
 This complicates the process of beekeeping and hinders honey production.